Casey Coleman (baseball): Toros de Tijuana

 On July 23, 2019, Coleman signed with the Toros de Tijuana of the Mexican League.
 Coleman did not play in a game in 2020 due to the cancellation of the LMB season because of the COVID-19 pandemic.
 He later became a free agent.

 Leones de Yucatán

 On February 25, 2022, Coleman signed with the Leones de Yucatán of the Mexican League.
+He missed the 2022 season after undergoing surgery to repair a dislocated shoulder.
+Coleman did not appear in a game for the club in 2023 as well.

+Conspiradores de Querétaro

+On November 21, 2023, Coleman was selected by the Conspiradores de Querétaro in the team's expansion draft.
+He spent the whole year on the injured list and did not play in a game in 2024.
+Coleman re-signed with Querétaro on March 12, 2025.

 Personal life

-Both his father and grandfather were pitchers in the MLB, making them the fourth family with three generations of major leaguers.
+Both his father and grandfather were pitchers in MLB, making them the fourth family with three generations of major leaguers.
 His father, Joe, played from 1965 to 1979, and his grandfather, also named Joe, played from 1942 to 1955.
 He is also the first third-generation pitcher in Major League history.